ARCA races at Charlotte

+Stock car racing events in the ARCA Menards Series were held at Charlotte Motor Speedway, in Concord, North Carolina during numerous seasons and times of year since 1996.

+First race

-The General Tire 150 is a 150 mi annual ARCA Menards Series race held at Charlotte Motor Speedway in Concord, North Carolina.
-The inaugural event was held on May 18, 1996 and was won by Tim Steele.
+The General Tire 150 was a 150 mi annual ARCA Menards Series race held at Charlotte Motor Speedway in Concord, North Carolina.
+The inaugural event was held on May 18, 1996, and was won by Tim Steele.
 The race was originally held during the month of May between 1996 and 2004, after which it was removed from the calendar.
-The race returned to the series in 2018 and has remained since.
+The race returned to the series in 2018 and remained until 2026 when it was removed from the calendar.

-History

-ARCA previously ran at Charlotte Motor Speedway from 1996 to 2004.
-In 1996 and 1997, the series ran three times at the speedway: twice in May and once in either late September or early October.
-In 1998, the middle race was dropped, leaving just one spring race and one fall race.
-For 2004, the fall race was dropped, before the track was dropped altogether for the 2005 season.